livejs/dotjs2016/script.md

 ### GLSL

-*Added from the slide*: OpenGL Shader Language, GLSL for short, can process pixel data on the GPU extremely fast.

-However, modV can also process anything drawn onto the screen as a WebGL texture and modify that using GLSL (OpenGL Shader Language) using the client's graphics processor.
+modV can also process anything drawn onto the screen as a WebGL texture and modify that using OpenGL Shader Language, GLSL for short.
+GLSL code runs on client's graphics processor.
 This allows for incredible effects that would otherwise not be possible using Canvas2D.

-(*EXAMPLES OF SHADERS*)

-### Modules
+## Modules: Putting all of this together

 So, we've covered the visualisation technologies - but how can we put all of this together in an ***EASY TO USE*** API?